elastic/elasticsearch-net-example/README.md

 # Part 1: Installing

  - Downloading Elasticsearch and configure

  - Install marvel and head

  - Extract NuGet feed data
+You can obtain a [data dump of nuget here in zip format](http://esdotnet.blob.core.windows.net/nusearch/nuget-data.zip)

+Extract it to a folder on disk

 # Part 2: Indexing